-- For each stage or milestone, be sure they round up with the entire group in writing and filtering questions shortly thereafter to keep the process moving.
+- For each stage or milestone, be sure they round-up with the entire group in writing and filtering questions shortly thereafter to keep the process moving.

-- Set specific project goals, details and strategy in writing at the outset of the work and review the mission critical factors to ensure there are no misunderstandings.
+- Set specific project goals, details, and strategy in writing at the outset of the work and review the mission-critical factors to ensure there are no misunderstandings.

-- This includes target market research, strategic detail, goals and measurable key performance indicators for the resulting product, responsibilities and timelines.
+- This includes target market research, strategic detail, goals, and measurable key performance indicators for the resulting product, responsibilities, and timelines.

-- Be sure all deciding members of your staff and teams are involved from the project from the beginning, so expectations and strategies are aligned to avoid misinterpretations and resulting delays.
+- Be sure all deciding members of your staff and teams are involved in the project from the beginning, so expectations and strategies are aligned to avoid misinterpretations and resulting delays.
 And, so that everyone’s frame of reference or context of the situation is the same from the outset.

 To avoid working in the vacuum of “common sense”, it all comes down to understanding the how’s of communication among team members, and taking the time to get all involved and on the planned path.
 Avoid the pitfalls of common sense with the tips above to ensure the highest quality outcomes for your group projects.